fbpx

 Axial plane

 The coronal plane is the most intuitive view of the kidney because it shows you the entire kidney in its long axis allowing you to take in the size, shape, and overall enhancement.
-It also allows you to compare the left and right sides in one image.
+It also allows you to compare the left and right sides in a single image.

 CT abdomen kidney coronal plane